wangliang1124/Test-Field/16.FE-interview/interview1.md

   + 服务器渲染
   > https://cn.vuejs.org/v2/guide/ssr.html

-* 35. What is the extent of your experience with Promises and/or their polyfills?
-  `new Promise((resolve, reject) => {
+* 35. What is the extent of your experience with Promises and/or their polyfills?  [基础] `new Promise((resolve, reject) => {
     if (resolve) {
       resolve('success')；